-Oral Health-Primary Care Integration Model
+Oral Health-Primary Care Integration and Collaboration Model

-Rural communities are using different strategies to integrate oral health and primary
+Rural communities are using strategies to integrate and improve collaboration between oral health and primary

 health screenings, guidance, and other services and referrals (see Allied Health Professional Model).

 - Establishing referral partnerships between dental clinics and primary care practitioners (see Dental Home Model).
 Non-dental primary care

 - Using school-based models for dental assessment that refer children to a source of primary care (see School-Based Model).

 to integrate oral health and primary care services.

-Partnerships play an important role in the implementation of this model.
+Partnerships play an important role in overcoming

 Resources to Learn More